OpenStreetMap: Software development

 Strictly speaking, the OSM project produces only a geographic database, leaving data consumers to handle every aspect of postprocessing the data and presenting it to end users.
 However, a large ecosystem of command line tools, software libraries, and cloud services has developed around OSM, much of it as free and open-source software.

 Two kinds of software stacks have emerged for rendering OSM data as an interactive slippy map.
 In one, a server-side rendering engine such as Mapnik prerenders the data as a series of raster image tiles, then serves them using a library such as mod_tile.
 A library such as OpenLayers or Leaflet displays these tiles on the client side on the slippy map.
 Alternatively, a server application converts raw OSM data into vector tiles according to a schema, such as Mapbox Streets, OpenMapTiles, or Shortbread.
 These tiles are rendered on the client side by a library such as the Mapbox Maps SDK, MapLibre, Mapzen's Tangrams, or OpenLayers.
 Applications such as Mapbox Studio allow designers to author vector styles in an interactive, visual environment.
 Vector maps are especially common among three-dimensional mapping applications and mobile applications.
 Plugins are available for embedding slippy maps in content management systems such as WordPress.

 A geocoder indexes map data so that users can search it by name and address (geocoding) or look up an address based on a given coordinate pair (reverse geocoding).
 Several geocoders are designed to index OSM data, including Nominatim (from the Latin, 'by name'), which is built into the official OSM website along with GeoNames.
 Komoot's Photon search engine provides incremental search functionality based on a Nominatim database.
 The nonprofit Social Web Foundation's places.pub formats OSM locations as ActivityPub objects, enabling social media applications to enrich geocodes associated with check-ins.
 Element 84's natural language geocoder uses a large language model to identify OSM geometries to return.

 A variety of route planning libraries and services are based on OSM data.
 OSM's official website has featured GraphHopper, the Open Source Routing Machine, and Valhalla since February 2015.
 Other widely deployed routing engines include Openrouteservice and OpenTripPlanner, which specializes in public transport routing.

-Criticism

-In 2018 one of OSM's former moderators and longtime contributors, Serge Wroclawski, criticised OSM as being more of a database than a map and for difficulties in search and edit functionality.
-He also criticised OSM's unclear usage policies, geocoder capability, lack of a moderation/review model, lack of layers, lack of permanent IDs, slowly-evolving APIs, and hidden gatekeepers who may be hostile to change, which conflicts with its claim to be an open map.